 fair amount of assorted greens which we've continuously harvested and

 consumed.
-Presently I have a basil plant from 2016 still doing good in June
+I had a basil plant from 2016 still doing good in June of 2017.
+As

-of 2017.
-As as experiment I planted a couple of cannabis seeds I was given
+as experiment I planted a couple of cannabis seeds I was given and shocking

-and shocking have grown an incredibly healthy vibrant plant under LED
+have grown an incredibly healthy vibrant plant under LED lighting.
+A second

-lighting.
-A second plant is in the shadows hanging on as best it can and the
+plant is in the shadows hanging on as best it can and the third plant got

-third plant got completely overshadowed and was transferred out to a garden
+completely overshadowed and was transferred out to a garden bed to continue

 the experiment.
 My goal isn't to produce cannabis but if it is a viable crop